Bruswei/git-workshop-24/pages/6-rebase.md

 > main:       1 --- 2 --- 3 --- A --- B --- C
 > ```

-Let's delve into the internal mechanics of rebasing in Git.
-Initially, a Git branch is essentially a pointer to a specific commit, which in turn is linked to its ancestor commits, forming a chain that traces back to the initial commit in the repository.
-However, the scenario becomes more complex when we decide to rebase a feature branch onto an updated main branch.
+Let's explore how rebasing works behind the scenes in Git.
+A branch in Git points to a specific commit, which links back to its predecessor commits, creating a historical chain back to the initial commit.
+Rebasing a feature branch onto an updated main branch complicates this straightforward lineage.

-## Make a new branch and a commit
+## Creating a new branch and commit

-1. Let's make a new branch that is pointing to main and update HEAD, make it as an exercise do it manually instead of `git checkout -b `.
-For workshop purpose, name it "gitignore".
+1. Create a new branch called "gitignore" that points to the main branch.
+Do this manually for practice, instead of using git checkout -b.

-2. Now lets make a new file `.gitignore` with command `touch .gitignore` and leave it empty.
+2. Use touch .gitignore to create a new .gitignore file, leaving it empty.

-3. Make a new commit and make sure it is on the new `gitignore` branch!
-If you want you can do it manually as we did earlier.
-If not just commmit to the new branch you just made.
+3. Commit this new file to the gitignore branch, either manually or with the usual commit commands.

 Verify that you have commited two branches from main with `git log --oneline --graph`.

 ## Fast-forward merging

-Now lets merge our `main` branch so the new branch `gitignore` is behind and ready for rebasing.
+We'll now merge the main branch so that the gitignore branch falls behind, setting the stage for rebasing.

-This is how it looks now:
+Currently, the branch layout is:

 ```
     Main
    /    \
 Dev      Gitignore
 ```
-With a fast-forwarding merging the new graph should looks like:
+After a fast-forwarding merging the new graph should looks like:

 ```
   initial commit